The Center for Co-Occurring Disorders in Houston, TX

-Addressing addiction and co-occurring mental health issues together
+Addressing addiction and co-occurring mental and physical health issues together

-The Council on Recovery’s Center for Co-Occurring Disorders is a groundbreaking initiative designed to address substance use and mental health issues together.
+The Council on Recovery’s Center for Co-Occurring Disorders is a groundbreaking initiative designed to address substance use, mental health and medical conditions together.
 Substance use and mental health disorders often go hand-in-hand, with the National Institute on Drug Abuse estimating that about half of those who experience a substance use disorder will experience a mental illness during their lives and vice versa.
 The picture becomes even more complex when considering other chronic medical conditions such as asthma, diabetes, and cardiovascular disease.

-Despite the well-established link between these conditions, many treatment providers cannot or do not address substance use and mental health together, which leads to increased costs, duplication of services, and – most importantly – poorer outcomes overall.
+Despite the well-established link between these conditions, many treatment providers cannot or do not address substance use together with other behavioral and physical health conditions, which leads to increased costs, duplication of services, and – most importantly – poorer outcomes overall.
 The Council’s Center for Co-Occurring Disorders responds to this critical challenge.

-This project will strengthen and expand our comprehensive service offerings around the intersection of substance use and mental health.
+This project will strengthen and expand our comprehensive service offerings around the intersection of substance use and other chronic conditions.
 It will provide teaching, training and learning opportunities to our own staff, other professionals, and the community.
 It will create cooperation among public and private partners, develop effective systems of care, and expand access to the quality care that our community needs.

 Advisory Panel for the Center for Co-Occurring Disorders